danieln5/Getting-and-cleaning-data/README.md

 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
 - From the resulting data set, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-- Stores the tidy data set in a textfile called tidy_data_set.txt in the working directory
+- Stores the tidy data set in a text file called tidy_data_set.txt in the working directory